unepwcmc/NRT-Wizard/README.md

 # NRT Wizard

-NRT Wizard is a toolset for easily creating NRT instances comprising of separate modules.
-The tools provided can be used to select modules, configure them and control what version of the NRT codebase is used.
+NRT Wizard is a toolset for easily creating NRT instances comprising of separate components.
+The tools provided can be used to select components, configure them and control what version of the NRT codebase is used.

 ## Setup